dgc-network/Learning-Digitalcoin-from-the-Command-Line/13_1_Writing_Puzzle_Scripts.md

 Running: <hashB> <hashA> OP_EQUAL
 Stack: [ True ]
 ```
 This is a nice script because it shows careful use of logic (with the `OP_NOT` and the `OP_VERIFY`) and good use of stack functions (with the `OP_SWAP`).
 It's all around a great example of a real-world function.
 And it is very real-world.
-When [SHA-1 was broken](https://shattered.io/), 2.48 BTC were quickly liberated from the address, with a total value of about $3,000 at the time.
+When [SHA-1 was broken](https://shattered.io/), 2.48 DGC were quickly liberated from the address, with a total value of about $3,000 at the time.

 `btcdeb` can be run to prove the collision (and the script):
 ```